ReemZohar/MeMail/README.md

 ---

-## Project Structure
-# TODO: add it when finish the project

 ## Integration with Assignment 2 (C++ Server)
 - TCP socket client (Node) communicates with a multithreaded C++ server
 - C++ server supports: